 We stopped for lunch at a small out-of-the-way roadside café.
 The family running the restaurant lived in part of the building and offered travelers a quick meal of chicken or fish, rice, and vegetables.

 Parts of the road to San Agustín weren’t paved and the driver had to maneuver loose gravel and large potholes.
 There was heavy traffic on the rough road – pedestrians, horses, motorcycles, buses, cattle, people, and cars.
 That part of the trip was extremely dusty, and the bumpy motion of the bus was how I imagined being inside a washing machine would feel!
 There was no way to read, write, or take photos.
 The fact that some locals were sleeping was amazing.
 Sharp turns forced passengers to cling tightly to their chairs – no seat belts.

 A few hours after the lunch stop the driver dropped those of us headed for San Agustín at a crossroad outside Pitalito.
-At that point we had crossed the high Andean peaks and were down in a valley where the temperature was considerably warmer.
+At that point we had already crossed the high Andean peaks and were now down in a valley where the temperature was considerably warmer.
 We waited a few minutes in the blazing sun and then an open-air shuttle bus picked us up and drove into San Agustín.